- What Is It?

 Severe acute respiratory syndrome (SARS) facts

-- SARS is caused by a coronavirus (SARS-CoV) that exists in bats and civets in Southern China.
+- SARS is caused by a coronavirus (SARS-CoV) that exists in bats and palm civets in Southern China.

 - There is no medication that is known to treat SARS.
 Treatment is supportive.